SmartyMJ/mern-todo-app/README.md

 # Todo with The Times
-Simple CRUD (create, read, update, and delete) todo application
+Simple CRUD (create, read, update, and delete) web application using the MERN (MongoDB, Express, Node.js, React) stack

 **Instructions for running locally**
 1. Open a terminal window and `cd` to project directory